What Is Throw Ratio and Why Does It Matter for Portable Projectors?

-When choosing a projector, there are several parameters you may pay attention to, such as resolution, brightness, sound performance, and support for multiple connection methods.
-However, most people tend to ignore a key factor — Throw Ratio.
+When choosing a projector, there are several parameters you may pay attention to, such as resolution, brightness, sound performance, and connection methods.
+However, most people tend to ignore a key factor — the throw ratio.
 It directly determines how large the image can be and the maximum usable projection distance.
-This applies to portable projectors as well.

 What Is Throw Ratio?